mdredze/covid19_twitter_data.github.io/data.md

 We create the dataset using the following process.

 1. We match (case-insensitive) every downloaded tweet against the above keywords, including if they appear as hashtags.
 2. We inferred the location of the tweet using [Carmen](https://github.com/mdredze/carmen-python), a geolocation toolkit.
 Carmen provides three levels of information: country, state and city.
-If the tweet has a `place` or `coordinates` field, Carmen return this information.
+If the tweet has a `place` or `coordinates` field, Carmen returns this information.
 Otherwise, Carmen infers the location from the profile field.